 What is Junior Church?

-Junior Church is part of the (main) Sunday 10 am service.
+Junior Church is part of the (main) Sunday morning 10 am service.
 It provides an introduction to Christian life for younger members of the congregation and allows them to participate in age-appropriate worship (e.g. silly songs with lots of actions).
 Showing kids the value that Christianity can have in their lives.
 Having fun!